News

 Lance Cpl.
 Christian J. Hernandez (left) and Lance Cpl.
 Giovonni Mejia fire the M777A2 lightweight 155 mm howitzer Jan.
 31 to support units engaged in the mechanized assault course at Marine Air Ground Combat Center Twentynine Palms during Integrated Training Exercise 2-15.
 “Fighting with combined arms is on of the most important parts of the (Marine Air-Ground Task Force),” said Lt.
 Col. Neil J. Owens.
 Giovonni, a Dallas, Texas native and Hernandez, a Buford, Georgia, native are both cannoneers with 1st Battalion, 12th Marine Regiment, currently assigned to 3rd Battalion, 12th Marines, 3rd Marine Division, III Marine Expeditionary Force for ITX 2-15, as part of the ground combat element for SPMAGTF-4.
 Owens, a Medford, Massechusetts, native, is the commanding officer for 3rd Bn., 12th Marines.
 (U.S. Marine Corps photo by Lance Cpl.
 William Hester/ Released) - Lance Cpl.
 Christian J. Hernandez (left) and Lance Cpl.
 Giovonni Mejia fire the M777A2 lightweight 155 mm howitzer Jan.
 31 to support units engaged in the mechanized assault course at Marine Air Ground Combat Center Twentynine Palms during Integrated Training Exercise 2-15.
 “Fighting with combined arms is on of the most important parts of the (Marine Air-Ground Task Force),” said Lt.
 Col. Neil J. Owens.
 Giovonni, a Dallas, Texas native and Hernandez, a Buford, Georgia, native are both cannoneers with 1st Battalion, 12th Marine Regiment, currently assigned to 3rd Battalion, 12th Marines, 3rd Marine Division, III Marine Expeditionary Force for ITX 2-15, as part of the ground combat element for SPMAGTF-4.
 Owens, a Medford, Massechusetts, native, is the commanding officer for 3rd Bn., 12th Marines.
 (U.S. Marine Corps photo by Lance Cpl.
 William Hester/ Released)

 Lance Cpl.
-Ronald Summerlin adjusts flight line equipment during arrested landing safety training Jan.
-9 on Marine Corps Air Station Futenma.
-Arrested landings are the use of equipment, such as a safety barrier or an arresting wire, to rapidly decelerate an aircraft and ensure the landing path is straight and clear.
+Ronald Summerlin prepares to reset equipment following the landing of an FA-18D Hornet Jan.
+9 during arrested landing safety training on Marine Corps Air Station Futenma.
+Arrested landings are the use of equipment, such as a safety barrier or an arresting wire, to rapidly slow down aircraft and ensure the landing path is straight and clear.
 During the training, Marines demonstrated proficiency in the use of arresting equipment while ensuring the safety of personnel and equipment on the airstrip.
 Summerlin is a Virginia Beach, Virginia, native and an expeditionary airfield systems technician with Headquarters and Headquarters Squadron, MCAS Futenma, Marine Corps Installations Pacific-Marine Corps Base Camp Butler, Japan. - Lance Cpl.
-Ronald Summerlin adjusts flight line equipment during arrested landing safety training Jan.
-9 on Marine Corps Air Station Futenma.
-Arrested landings are the use of equipment, such as a safety barrier or an arresting wire, to rapidly decelerate an aircraft and ensure the landing path is straight and clear.
+Ronald Summerlin prepares to reset equipment following the landing of an FA-18D Hornet Jan.
+9 during arrested landing safety training on Marine Corps Air Station Futenma.
+Arrested landings are the use of equipment, such as a safety barrier or an arresting wire, to rapidly slow down aircraft and ensure the landing path is straight and clear.
 During the training, Marines demonstrated proficiency in the use of arresting equipment while ensuring the safety of personnel and equipment on the airstrip.
 Summerlin is a Virginia Beach, Virginia, native and an expeditionary airfield systems technician with Headquarters and Headquarters Squadron, MCAS Futenma, Marine Corps Installations Pacific-Marine Corps Base Camp Butler, Japan.

 U.S. Marine Lt.
 Col. Nicholas Davis, left, presents Japan Ground Self-Defense Force Col. Hiroji Yamashita with a plaque, Dec.
 12, during the closing ceremony for Forest Light 15-1 at Camp Kita Kumamoto in Kumamoto, Kumamoto prefecture, Japan.
 Forest Light is a routine, semi-annual exercise designed to enhance the U.S. and Japan military partnership, solidify regional security agreements and improve individual and unit-level skills.
 Davis is the commanding officer of 2nd Battalion, 9th Marine Regiment, currently assigned to 4th Marine Regiment, 3rd Marine Division, III Marine Expeditionary Force, under the unit deployment program.
 Yamashita is the commanding officer of the 42nd Regiment, 8th Division, Western Army, JGSDF.
 (U.S. Marine Corps photo by Cpl.
 Drew Tech/Released) - U.S. Marine Lt.
 Col. Nicholas Davis, left, presents Japan Ground Self-Defense Force Col. Hiroji Yamashita with a plaque, Dec.
 12, during the closing ceremony for Forest Light 15-1 at Camp Kita Kumamoto in Kumamoto, Kumamoto prefecture, Japan.
 Forest Light is a routine, semi-annual exercise designed to enhance the U.S. and Japan military partnership, solidify regional security agreements and improve individual and unit-level skills.
 Davis is the commanding officer of 2nd Battalion, 9th Marine Regiment, currently assigned to 4th Marine Regiment, 3rd Marine Division, III Marine Expeditionary Force, under the unit deployment program.
 Yamashita is the commanding officer of the 42nd Regiment, 8th Division, Western Army, JGSDF.
 (U.S. Marine Corps photo by Cpl.
 Drew Tech/Released)